WilfredLekish/Analyzing-Amazon-Reviews-Sentiment-Classification-with-NLP-and-Deep-Learning/README.md

-# Analyzing-Amazon-Reviews-Sentiment-Classification-with-NLP-and-Deep-Learning
+# Sentimental-Analysis-on-Amazon-Reviews-Using-Natural-Language-Processing-and-Deep-Learning
-A Sentiment Analysis system using Natural Language Processing (NLP) and Deep Learning models to classify Amazon reviews as either positive or negative.
+In this project , we used Natural Language Processing & Deep Learning models to Classify Amazon Reviews as either positive or negative.
+Reviews serve as the lifeblood of every business offering invaluable insights into customer satisfaction, prefernece and areas of improvement.
+Therefore these reviews are paramount for businesses seeking to thrive in comptetive markets, in todays digital space where consumers wield unprecedented influence through online platforms, understanding & interpregtting them.

 ### Overview